O365 Licensing Guide

 Once the licences are active the allocated LA(s) will be able to assign specific O365 subscriptions (based on the type of licence procured) to groups of users, via the NHSmail Portal.

-Detailed guidance on how to create licence profiles and enable O365 services is available within the Managing O365 through the NHSmail Portal guide on the NHSmail support site.
+Detailed guidance on how to create licence profiles and enable O365 services is available within the Local Administrator O365 Portal Guide on the NHSmail support site.

 Transferring Licences (out of the tenant)